someobserver/recurgence/math/09-recurgent-field-equations/07-pathologies-and-healing/index.md

   \mathcal{I}_{\psi}^{\text{corr}}[C] = (1-\lambda W)\mathcal{I}_{\psi}[C] + \lambda W C
   $$

-The efficacy of these healing flows is modulated by the integrity of $W$, the connectivity of healthy and pathological regions, the depth of entrenchment, and the strength of external reality constraints.
+The efficacy of these healing flows depends on the integrity of $W$, the connectivity between healthy and pathological regions, the depth of entrenchment, and the strength of external reality constraints.

 ---